 Thanks to speech recognition software for medical transcriptionists and its speech-to-text and recording features, doctors don’t have to concentrate on typing; instead, they can focus on communicating with patients, devote more time to examining their health condition, and diagnose better.
 In turn, patients can hear every dictated word and make sure their doctor didn’t overlook any disturbing symptoms.

-Voice recognition technology also allows patients to receive proper treatment even when the doctor is not around.
+There are many benefits of iot in healthcare.
+For example, voice recognition technology also allows patients to receive proper treatment even when the doctor is not around.
 AI-powered speech recognition gadgets contain extensive knowledge and can perform multiple actions, including voice-powered scheduling, setting up medication reminders, answering the most common patient queries, and many more.

 Speech recognition technology in healthcare brings more transparency to creating and managing documents, automates data entry, and helps doctors standardize patient data efficiently.
 AI-powered algorithms identify and delete all the irrelevant parts of the dialogue.
 On top of that, the system is able to learn the patterns of the doctor’s speech and recognize various accents, which allows for capturing medical data with high precision.